 Companies can adopt multiple practices to dye their textiles and products in a more environmentally safe way.
 Low impact dyes usually do not contain toxins such as heavy metals, plasticizers, fluorocarbons, and formaldehyde.
 Sustainable dyes can also be water or plant based, or use less water than conventional dyeing methods.

 Are you tired of using chemical laden dryer sheets and liquid fabric softener?
 Friendsheep's White Eco Wool Dryer Balls naturally soften and fluff your laundry, while also reducing static cling!
-The Eco Dryer Balls are handmade in Nepal by disabled women for fair wages and in ethical and environmentally concious conditions.
+The Eco Dryer Balls are handmade in Nepal by women with disabilities for fair wages and in ethical and environmentally concious conditions.
 These dryer balls are made from 100% organic and cruelty-free certified New Zealand Wool, and therefore also completely biodegradable.
-But don't fret, even though they're bioRead More
+But don't fret, even though thRead More